 You can get wood photo frames at Michaels, Jo-Ann, AC Moore, Hobby Lobby, Walmart, and a variety of other smaller craft stores.
 The large chains have them for $1 typically starting at 4 x 6, and then the prices and sizes go up from there.
 I know sometimes they have small heart and square frames as well.

 The best places to buy bulk frames are Amazon.com and Oriental Trading Company.
 The most inexpensive frames online are a little bit over $1, and if you have a large project (like summer camp, bible school, or a craft night) it’s more practical to buy them online anyway.
 Craft stores probably won’t have enough in stock.

 I use a variety of supplies to decorate wooden picture frames: scrapbook paper, paint, ribbon, stencils, Mod Podge, tissue paper, napkins, brads, wood shapes, and more.

 Many times I don’t do anything to prepare my photo frames for crafting.
 However my mother (an admitted perfectionist) always likes to sand her frames.

 She uses a sanding block on all of her wooden frames to remove any splinters and smooth edges.
 You can use the frame as-is or basecoat with paint first.
 It’s up to you!

 Paint and Mod Podge to Use

-You can use regular acrylic paint (like FolkArt) as well as spray paint or chalk paint.
+You can use regular craft paint (like FolkArt) as well as spray paint or chalk paint.
 The only type of paint I would shy away from is latex, at least if you are going to use Mod Podge (they don’t work well together).
 You don’t HAVE to paint, but I personally love to paint so I always do.